 Social media is all about connecting – you send friend requests, follow people, share ideas, and create partnerships.
-With such a huge networking potential, you can’t help but wonder how you can leverage this to increase your sales and build your brand.
+With such a huge networking potential, you can’t help but wonder how you can leverage social media outreach to increase your sales and build your brand.

 On paper, social media outreach seems simple enough: you roll up your sleeves and start reaching out to people from your industry.
 With enough time and effort, you’re bound to get some results, right?